zachpmanson/notes/notes/Notes/Miscellany/Spotify Design Decisions.md

 tags:
   - venting
 ---
 This page is a list of design decisions made by Spotify that I consider shitty.
-I'm sure some of there were A/B tested, coming and going silently, but some have lingered for years.
+I'm sure some of them only A/B tested, coming and going silently, but some have lingered for years.
 In any case I have experienced (have been subjected to) all of these personally and they piss me off greatly.
 ## Smart Shuffle Button Cycle Lock

 Spotify has added a feature called Smart Shuffle that works like normal shuffling, but also added recommended songs in-between ever few tracks in the queue.
 On paper I like this feature, though I have never found myself actually using it.
 I was introduced to it through the following infuriating UX.